Fair and Square: Cake-Cutting in Two Dimensions: Future Work

 Where $Geom(C)$ is a (positive or negative) constant that depends only on the geometric shape of the cake. \end{conjecture*} In other words: the move from a one-dimensional division to a two-dimensional division asymptotically decreases the fraction that can be guaranteed to every agent by a factor of 2.

-The results may be extended to multi-dimensional cakes.
-Some preliminary results are given in Appendix \ref{sub:Multi-dimensional-cubes}.
+Another direction is extending the results to cakes in three or more dimensions.
+We have some preliminary results in this direction.

 It may be interesting to study cakes of different topologies, such as cylinders and spheres.
-We mention, in particular, the following challenging open question: \emph{is it possible to divide Earth (a sphere) in a fair-and-square way?}
+We mention, in particular, the following potentially practical open question: \emph{is it possible to divide Earth (a sphere) in a fair-and-square way?}

+The two auction types used by our procedures (see Subsection \ref{sub:auctions-intro}) can possibly be generalized.
+For example, it may be interesting to see what can be attained if each agent receives two entitlements instead of one.
+This is common in some rural settlements, in which each settler receives two plots --- one for housing and one for farming.

-The present paper focused on \emph{geometric-shape }constraints (squareness or fatness).
-One could also consider \emph{size }constraints, e.g. by defining the family $S$ to be the family of all rectangles of length above 10 meters or area above 100 square meters.
+The present paper focused on constraints related to \emph{geometric shape} --- squareness or fatness.
+One could also consider constraints related to \emph{size}, e.g. by defining the family $S$ to be the family of all rectangles of length above 10 meters or area above 100 square meters.
 A problem with these constraints is that they are not scalable.
 For example, if the cake is 200-by-200 meters and there is either a length-minimum of 10 or an area-minimum of 100, then it is impossible to divide the land to more than 400 agents.
 Governments often cope with this problem by putting an upper bound on the number of people allowed to settle in a certain location.
 However, this limitation prevents people from taking advantage of new possibilities that become available as the number of people increases.
 For example, while in rural areas a land-plot of less than 10-by-10 meters may be considered useless because it cannot be efficiently cultivated, in densely populated cities even a land-plot as small as 2-by-2 meters can be used as a parking lot for rent or as a lemonade selling spot.
 Limiting the number of agents assures that each agent gets a land-plot that can be cultivated efficiently, but it may prevent more profitable ways of using the land-plots.
 In contrast, the squareness/fatness constraint is scalable because it does not depend on the absolute size of the land-cake.
 It is equally meaningful in both densely and sparsely populated areas.

 The division problem can be extended by allowing each agent to have a different geometric constraint (a different family $S$ of usable shapes) or even to have utility functions which combine different families of usable shapes (with an agent-specific weight for each family).